gladed/watchable/README.md

 ## Object Lifetime

-The initiating `CoroutineScope` lifetime is respected: `watch` or `bind` will automatically stop operating when the initiating scope completes.
+The initiating `CoroutineScope` lifetime is respected.
+Operations such as `watch` or `bind` will automatically stop when the initiating scope completes.
 No additional cleanup code is required.

-`watch` etc do return a `SubscriptionHandle` which can be used to stop watching with more granular control.
-For example, calling `close` on the handle returned by `watch` allows any pending changes to be processed to completion.
+Some operations return return a `SubscriptionHandle` which can be used to stop the operation with more granular control.
+For example, calling `close` on the [`SubscriptionHandle`](https://gladed.github.io/watchable/latest/io.gladed.watchable/-subscription-handle/) returned by `watch` allows any pending changes to be processed to completion.

 # Sample